Although it may not be marketed as such, creatine is a popular fitness supplement often used as a pre workout.

 Should I Take Creatine Before or After My Workout?

-There are no current guidelines for the best time to take creatine however, many researchers agree that taking it close to when you exercise is likely most beneficial.
-This can be either right before or right after your workout [6].
+There are no current guidelines for the best time to have creatine, but many researchers agree that taking it close to when you exercise is likely most beneficial.
+Creatine can either be taken as a pre workout or post workout supplement [6].

-For example, if you are already taking a pre-workout supplement that doesn’t include creatine, you may wish to take creatine post-workout.
-If you are creatine loading, it’s easier to get the required dose of creatine per day by breaking it apart into 4 servings which may include a dose right before and right after exercise.
+If you are already taking a pre-workout supplement that doesn't include creatine, you may wish to have creatine post-workout.
+If you are creatine loading, it's easier to get the required dose of creatine per day by breaking it apart into 4 servings which may include a dose right before and right after exercise.

 Lastly, personal preference plays a big role.
-Some just prefer to take it pre-workout while others may not care and may alternate between pre- and post-workout.
+Some people prefer to consume creatine before their workout while others may not care and may alternate between pre- and post-workout, depending on the day.

-The most important factor is that you are getting your creatine in closely within the time you exercise as this is what is associated with the best results.
+To optimize your fitness journey, the most important factor is that you are getting your creatine in closely within the time you exercise to get the best results.